AdaptiveMotorControlLab/JoystickControlSystem/README.md

 - our custom LabView VIs

 The main file is "Pull Behavior...".
 The other vi's are for grabbing frames from another source, i.e. 2-photon.
-There are three output files (reward TTLs, a "trial start" TTL, and the full X and Y joystick trajectory + lick signal + frame count).You will see I utilize the NI-DAQmx Tasks for this code; screenshots in the media folder.
+They need to be included for the code to run.
+There are three output files (reward TTLs, a "trial start" TTL, and the full X and Y joystick trajectory + lick signal + frame count).
+You need to set up NIDAQ tasks, as shown in the media folder.

 # Experimental Settings File: